Danny Amos (footballer, born 1999): Grimsby Town

 On 13 January 2022, Amos signed for National League side Grimsby Town on a deal until the end of the 2021–22 season; manager Paul Hurst said that it was important that the "Mariners" provide competition for Adam Crookes at left-back after Sebastian Revan's loan spell ended.
 He featured 18 times in the league, helping Grimsby to qualify for the play-offs with a sixth-place finish.
 Amos played the full 90 minutes of the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League at the first attempt.
 He was offered a new contract, signing a one-year deal on 28 June.

 In November 2022, Amos said, "We're a million miles off where we need to be", and challenged his teammates to change their mindsets and improve their form.
 He played at left-wing-back in the absence of Anthony Glennon, saying that he was happy to play wherever he was required.
 On 14 January, he was sent off for a poor challenge on Jacob Wakeling during a 5–0 defeat at Swindon Town.
 On 7 February, he scored in a 3–0 home win over Championship club Luton Town to secure Grimsby a place in the fifth round of the FA Cup for the first time since 1996.
 It was his only goal in 31 appearances across the 2022–23 campaign.

 On 6 February 2024, Amos joined National League club York City on loan until the end of the 2023–24 season.
 Manager Neal Ardley said that "his pedigree is exceptional" and that he would provide competition for Thierry Latty-Fairweather and Adam Crookes.
 He played 14 games for York and was named in the National League Team of the Week for his performance in a 2–0 win over Woking.
 Amos was released by Grimsby at the end of the 2023–24 season.

 Glentoran

 On 30 August 2024, Amos signed for NIFL Premiership side Glentoran.
 He played in the County Antrim Shield victory over Larne.
 He signed a contract extension in February 2025, citing his faith in manager Declan Devine, whilst sporting director Paul Millar stated that Amos was "a standout performer at both ends of the pitch".
 He scored four goals in 38 games in the 2024–25 campaign, including an appearance in the Conference League play-off defeat to Cliftonville following the club's third-place finish.
+He played in the Northern Ireland Football League Cup final in the 2025–26 season, a 1–0 defeat to Linfield.